Missourians packed into a city council meeting to fight a mask mandate. One of the attendees now has covid.

 Since a new Missouri law gives city councils the power to stop public health orders that exceed 30 days, she had decided against implementing a mask mandate without council members’ approval.

-The Independence City Council met on Aug.
-16 and more than 100 people attended the meeting, according to the Examiner.
-Most of the attendees were maskless and protested the proposed order.
+The Independence City Council met Aug.
+16, and more than 100 people attended the meeting, according to the Examiner.
+Most attendees were maskless and protested the proposed order.

 Several residents said they believed the mask mandate infringed on their freedoms.